 It’s a culture thing.

-As we entered the restaurant, I saw sir Randy and the other professors remove their shoes.
+As we entered the restaurant, I saw Randy and the other professors remove their shoes.
 I did the same.
 We were escorted by an ahjussi (a middle-aged man) to a table and immediately left us after getting our order.
 There were no chairs, not like the set-up in that restaurant in the hotel where we had the orientation for our students.
 We sat on the floor.
-So, for the first time that I experienced eating while seated on the floor.
-I wasn’t comfortable sitting cross-legged but as soon as the ahjussi returned and put on our table what sir Randy ordered I forgot about my discomfort and started salivating.
+So, for the first time that I would experience eating while seated on the floor.
+I wasn’t comfortable sitting cross-legged but as soon as the ahjussi returned and placed on our table what sir Randy ordered, I forgot about my discomfort and started salivating.

 Along with the slices of pork belly, we were given plenty of lettuce and perilla leaves.
 There were also raw onions, garlic and green chili peppers.
 We were also served with, of course, kimchi and other vegetable side dishes and spicy tofu.
 In short there were lots of food.